top of page

 Hey y'all!
 My name is Brian Kramer and this is my portfolio of my work and experience.
 As a teacher, I am continuing to commit myself to community service and advocacy while working to best serve the students I am teaching government and politics to.

-My experience as a low-income homeless student taught me the value of compassion and of standing up for the most vulnerable communities from a young age.
+My experience as a low-income homeless student taught me the value of compassion and standing up for the most vulnerable communities from a young age.
 I hope to continue to use my life experiences and my skillset to work towards more fairness and more justice in my community.

 • LinkedIn